[2.1.4.] Against Individual Certainty.

-But he continues: “If I were really convinced, I should have done with reasoning and should require no test of certainty.”
-(71) In other words, if you genuinely believe something, then you would not be sincerely motivated to investigate whether it is (not just true but) epistemically certain.
-It’s almost as if he is saying: when a person really believes something, he does not bother checking to see how well-supported his belief is.
-A sincere belief is one that is settled—the believer is no longer motivated to look for evidence or reasons to support it.
-[In the next reading, we will see Peirce explain his concept of belief at greater length.]
+But he continues: “If I were really convinced, I should have done with reasoning and should require no test of certainty” (71).
+In other words, there is no need for a test of certainty.
+If you genuinely believe something, then you will not be sincerely motivated to investigate whether it is epistemically certain.
+It’s as if he is saying: when a person really believes something, she will not bother checking to see how well-supported her belief is.
+A sincere belief is one that is settled so far as the person who believes it is concerned—the believer is no longer motivated to look for evidence or reasons to support it.

-Peirce goes on to assert that “to make single individuals absolute judges of truth is most pernicious.”
+Peirce goes on to say that “to make single individuals absolute judges of truth is most pernicious.”

 pernicious (df.): destructive; tending to cause great harm.

-Why, on Peirce’s view, is Descartes’ standard of clearness and distinctness pernicious?
-It is pernicious for inquiry, and especially philosophical inquiry.
+On Peirce’s view, it is pernicious for inquiry, and especially philosophical inquiry.

-If each individual is the absolute judge of what is true, then there is no need to pay attention to the results of others’ inquiry, even when they disagree with you.
-When individual inquirers, such as philosophers, are intellectually isolated from each other, each caring nothing about the opinions of others, even when those opinions diverge dramatically from their own, there is no hope that agreement among those individuals will ever be reached.
+If each individual is the absolute judge of what is true, then there is no need to pay attention to the results of others’ inquiry, even when they disagree with yours.
+When individual inquirers are intellectually isolated from each other, each caring nothing about the opinions of others, even when those opinions diverge dramatically from their own, there is no hope that agreement among those individuals will ever be reached.

-By employing the Cartesian criterion, philosophers have failed to achieve the consensus (df.: general agreement; unanimity) that is frequently reached in the physical sciences:
+By employing the Cartesian criterion, philosophers have failed to achieve the consensus (df.: general agreement) that is frequently reached in the physical sciences: